 Resumes, cover letters, LinkedIn/social media, networking, and interviewing are your key tools for marketing yourself to potential employers.
 See our suite of online resources and career services to prepare!

-NEW for 2020-21: See our Summer Job Search Bootcamp Module in the Student Experience Course.
+NEW: See our Job Search Bootcamp module in the Student Experience Course.